Are Robotic Lawn Mowers Worth It? (Robotic Mower Benefits)

-What happens if it rains?
+What happens to the mower if it rains?

-Are they safe?
+Are these lawn mowers safe?

-Can someone steal it?
+Can someone steal a robotic lawn mower?

 While it is possible, it would be a fool’s errand, and here’s why.

-The moment the unit gets picked up, it shuts off and an alarm sounds.
+The moment the unit gets picked up, it shuts off, and an alarm sounds.

 Essentially it will be a rock.
 Its original base is required because it’s paired very specifically to it.
 So no charging can occur without its native base.

-How short does it keep the grass?
+How short does a robot lawn mower keep the grass?

-How much does it cost?
+How much does a robot mower cost?